 Haley spends her time on large-scale land conservation and painting.
-She focuses on one large land conservation project a year, with the goal of creating new national reserves or wilderness areas in pristine locations.
 Her interest involves protecting the reproduction habitat for endangered or endemic species, connectivity for migration corridors, and habitat that supports species reproduction.
-She created the concept for Conserve.org to provide more accessible conservation opportunities.
-So that donors don’t have to do all the heavy lifting, she has arranged for matching funds.
+She initiated this site to provide more accessible conservation opportunities and arranged matching funds for acreage conserved.
 Haley has a PhD from New York University in Visual Culture and a Bachelor's Degree in Art Practice and Education from U.C.
 Berkeley.

 Vaidas is a designer based in Lithuania working as a visual partner across branding, publication and digital projects.
 For the last few years he has been collaborating with people and international organizations on non-profit work related to the environment, education, the digital humanities, health, arts and culture.
 His partners and clients have included, most notably, the United Nations, World Wide Fund For Nature and Blue Sphere Foundation.
-Vaidas believes that art and media, which play a part in everything he does, are essential for sparking curiosity and inspiring action.
-Vaidas has been fortunate to visit some of the most biodiverse countries in the world, witnessing firsthand the global significance of fighting to protect wilderness and wildlife for generations to come.
+Vaidas believes that art and media are essential tools to spark curiosity and inspire action, and it is therefore an integral part of everything he does.
+He’s been fortunate enough to visit some of the most biodiverse countries in the world where he witnessed first hand the sheer significance of fighting to protect wildlife and wild places around the world for generations to come.

 Benjamin started his career at age 19, moving to San Francisco and serving for 6 years as a Founding Engineer and Product Manager at Livefyre, a real-time commenting and social media aggregation platform.
 As an Invited Expert in the W3C Social Web Working Group, he helped refine the ActivityStreams 2.0 social data vocabulary and ActivityPub federated social networking protocol, and created distbin.com as the first implementation of ActivityPub.
 As bengo.co, he works with nonprofits and startups to build new features, scale cloud architectures, and adopt continuous deployment best practices.
 In 2018, he founded Permanent.Company to build a cloud platform community that everyday people can use to replace proprietary web apps with open source alternatives.
 Benjamin is motivated by making free, sustainable technology & communities accessible to everyone.